Are you as big a dog lover as we are? Are you willing to welcome a dog to your family soon enough?

-What are Hypoallergenic Dog Breeds?
 Are French Bulldogs Hypoallergenic?

-Are French Bulldogs Hypoallergenic?
-Frenchies are not hypoallergenic which means they can trigger allergic symptoms such as watery eyes, runny nose, and even skin irritation in some people.
+Frenchies do not have hypoallergenic coats, which means they can trigger allergic symptoms such as watery eyes, runny nose, and even skin irritation in some people.
 They usually shed twice a year, in the summer and autumn months, to be prepared for the new season.
 They are small breeds with a short-haired coat, but they can shed a lot!

 As per a report by Mayo Clinic, no dog breed is known to be fully hypoallergenic.
-You can always find some breeds that comparatively produce less dander and fur thus preventing any severe reactions.
+You can always find breeds that comparatively produce less dander and fur thus preventing any severe reactions.

 What Do You Mean By Dander?